 For Executive Committee members, a greater emphasis is placed on the achievement of financial results.
-Group financial performance measures account for 70 percent of the STI award while 30 percent is based on individual performance.
-The Group financial performance measures are earnings per share (EPS) and return on invested capital (ROIC) of the Group.
+Financial performance measures account for 70 percent of the STI award while 30 percent is based on individual performance.
+In addition, the STI payout is contingent upon the annual Group Net Income (GNI) reaching a threshold of 85 percent of the target budget.
+The financial performance measures are earnings per share (EPS) and return on invested capital (ROIC) of the Group.